Episode 265

 And my mom's real concerned, you know.

 My brother, everybody.
+Okay.

-Yeah, Joe's brother was concerned, but he was concerned about whether or not Joseph had really committed this horrible crime, because
+Yeah, Joe's brother was concerned, but he was concerned about whether or not Joseph had really committed this horrible crime, because it sure was looking that way.

+Once they put Joseph in jail, they set up a little scheme with his brother John.
 John knew Joe would never ever confess to the crime if it was something he really did.

 It was so horrible, this would be a truth that Joe would take to his grave.

-John suggested that if someone went to Joe and confessed to crimes that they'd committed that were similar to the ones Joe was accused of, then perhaps, maybe, he might be willing to open up about what he'd done.
+John suggested that if someone went to Joe and confessed to crimes that they'd committed that were similar to the ones Joe was accused of, then perhaps maybe he might be willing to open up about what he'd done.

+Well, that didn't work.
 Then, a meeting between John, Joe, and their mother was arranged at the jail, but he wouldn't crack.

 He knew they were trying to get a confession out of him and didn't say a thing.